Skip to main content

 result = raxe.scan("Hello")

-# Resources automatically cleaned up
+# Resources automatically cleaned up on exit

 AsyncRaxe